clinicedc/edc-appointment/README.md

 creates appointments for participant visits when given a visit schedule (from edc_visit_scedule).

 * appointments are created for each timepoint of the data collection schedule;
-* appointments are created when a special form is completed;
-* the special form can be a registration form, consent or eligibility checklist that uses the appointment mixin;
+* appointments are created by forms that use the `AppointmentMixin`, for example a registration form, consent or eligibility checklist;
 * a participant may "register" to more than one cohort linked to data collection schedule by having more than one registration form using the mixin;
-* data management can "close" a timepoint to prevent further modification using the TimePointStatus model and mixin.
+* The `TimePointStatusMixin` detects when data covered by an appointment is open or clsed for further editing.

+### `AppointmentMixin`

+Creates Appointments

+Deletes Appointments